kuldeep-in/ConsoleAppRepo/README.md

 ## Boost development efficiency:
 -	So If I summarize all the capabilities of azure functions, which increase your development efficiency without worrying about infrastructure are:
 -	Triggers which invokes the functions
 -	You can create endpoints as reverse proxies to other apis
 -	Leverage the capabilities of DevOps and deploy your functions using CI CD pipelines.
--	With the help of binds you can interact with the different data sources.
+-	With the help of bindings you can interact with the different data sources.
 -	You can debug or monitor your functions from your favourite IDEs or using developer tools from azure portal

 ## Azure functions: